tpope/vim-markdown/README.markdown

 Note that setting too large value may cause bad performance on highlighting.

+To enable folding, add the following to your vimrc:

+    let g:markdown_folding = 1

 ## License

 Copyright © Tim Pope.
 Distributed under the same terms as Vim itself.